Central and North America, parts of Asia and south eastern Europe

 This beautiful variety produces large single flowers that are white with orange-tinged petals and a hint of lilac around the stamens.
 It is a hardy shrub with an upright habit and graceful arching branches.
 As with most varieties, it will tolerate almost all conditions and grows to a height of approximately 1.5 metres (5 feet).
 However, its spread can be as much as 2.5 metres (8 feet).

 This variety has bright yellow spring foliage that matures to light green.
-It has abundant white flowers with a yellow centre.
+It has abundant white flowers with yellow centres.
 The scent is all you expect from a Mock Orange.
 It reaches a height of 1 metre (3 feet) but copes with being pruned to keep it smaller.
 It is very hardy and tolerant of coastal conditions.
 It also accepting of quite a lot of shade making it ideal for a woodland garden.

 Philadelphus Innocence is a large erect shrub with arching branches, laden with semi-double white flowers.
 It is highly scented and attractive to butterflies and bees.
 It reaches a height of 3 metres (10 feet) and a spread of approximately 2 metres (6-7 feet).